Well, 2021 is nearly upon us, and you might be wondering what changes are taking place for Medicare supplement insurance.

 That being said, I realize there are still a lot of you out there that still have plan F.

-Plan F is now a closed plan, which means historically, when anytime that’s happened, there have been very high rate increases because there’s no new premiums coming into it to offset the claims being paid out, which is how rate increases are actually determined.
+Plan F is now a closed plan, which means historically when anytime that’s happened, there have been very high rate increases because there are no new premiums coming into it to offset the claims being paid out, which is how rate increases are actually determined.

 Give us a call to shop or discuss at least some other options, even to look for lower premiums on Plan F for you.

-Keep in mind you don’t have to stay with the currently company you have for Plan F.
+Keep in mind you don’t have to stay with the current company you have for Plan F.

 Plan F offers 100% coverage down the board, except for foreign travel, where they’re all paid that 80% for emergencies only.
-There’s a couple other benefits.
+There are a couple of other benefits.